admiraltyio/admiralty/README.md

 Things to check:

-1. The original pods have been transformed into proxy pods.
-Notice the replacement containers, and the original manifest saved as an annotation.
+1. The original pods have been transformed into proxy pods "running" on the virtual node `admiralty`.
+Notice the original manifest saved as an annotation.
 1. Proxy pod observations have been created in the scheduler's cluster.
 1. Delegate pod decisions have been created in the scheduler's cluster as well.
 Each decision was made based on all of the observations available at the time.
 1. Delegate pods have been created in either cluster.
 Notice that their spec matches the original manifest.